Blood cancer doesn’t stop: Shelley’s story

 Dealing with anxiety

-I’m at 110 days post-transplant and I’m still immunosuppressed.
-I’ve also found out that my cytomegalovirus (CMV) has returned.
+I’m still immunosuppressed.
+I also found out post 100-days that my my cytomegalovirus (CMV) had returned.
 This is a common infection after a stem cell transplant presenting like a mild flu, but can be serious for someone with no immune system.

 COVID-19 coming along has been intense.
 It brings up all my anxiety and nervousness.
 I’m in the four percent of vulnerable people because I’m immunosuppressed and have no vaccinations.
 Adding coronavirus on top of this makes me even more susceptible.
 This is what I’ve explained to family and friends, so they can be understanding.